Availability All Editions

 - Add absences manually in the Resource Pool (learn more):

-Step 6: Accounting for Run the Business Activities (RTB)
+Step 7: Run the Business Activities (RTB)

 Sometimes people have capacity demands that are not associated with a project.
 Such demands are often daily activities like filling out paperwork or answering emails (sometimes also called "Business as Usual" or "Keep the lights on").
 It is important to factor this work into the total capacity demand to ensure your capacity planning is accurate.